platformsh/platformsh-docs/docs/src/languages/ruby.md

 * For garbage collection tuning, you can read [this article](https://shopify.engineering/17489064-tuning-rubys-global-method-cache) and look for [discourse configurations](https://github.com/discourse/discourse_docker/blob/b259c8d38e0f42288fd279c9f9efd3cefbc2c1cb/templates/web.template.yml#L8)

+* We do release new images on a regular basis for security patches, we recommend to use `ruby "~>3.1"` on the `Gemfile` to avoid issues on the patch update of the image.

 ## Project templates

 {{< repolist lang="ruby" displayName="Ruby" >}}